crazyhottommy/Machine_learning_drug_discovery/README.md

 ### protein/antibody design

 * [Improving antibody language models with native pairing](https://arxiv.org/abs/2308.14300)

+* ProteinFlow is an open-source Python library that streamlines the pre-processing of protein structure data for deep learning applications.
+ProteinFlow enables users to efficiently filter, cluster, and generate new datasets from resources like the Protein Data Bank (PDB) and SAbDab (The Structural Antibody Database https://github.com/adaptyvbio/ProteinFlow

 * [List of papers about Proteins Design using Deep Learning](https://github.com/Peldom/papers_for_protein_design_using_DL)